Biocrine drug discovery strategy

 Biocrine is dedicated to find a solution for diabetes, a disease that affects millions of people around the globe.
 The research we aim to commercialize is funneled into four key areas around different aspects of diabetes progression and molecular reactions:

 - Enhancement of insulin release only at high blood sugar levels

 - Make insulin release by beta-cells more sensitive to glucose: Only high blood sugar levels should result in insulin release.
 At normal or low levels, insulin should not be released by the beta-cells.
-Unnecessary high insulin release may result in cancer
+Unnecessary high insulin release may result in insulin resistance and cancer.

 - Suppression of glucagon release

 - At high blood sugar levels, glucagon release by alpha-cells should be suppressed: The more glucagon, the more glucose is released by liver, leading to even higher blood sugar levels.
 Too much glucagon represents one of the defects of type 2-diabetes.
-Adequate regulation of glucagon release is important for glucose content regulation.
+Adequate glucagon release is important for regulation of blood glucose concentration.

 - Preservation of beta cell mass

-The Research programs at Biocrine are the most well-defined and formulated projects from the research center.
+The Research programs at Biocrine are well-defined and novel.
 Each program addresses at least one of the key areas.